quic-shaksuma/eld/docs/userguide/documentation/linker_overview.rst

 What the linker can accept as input
 ----------------------------------------
-Following type of files can be used as input to  ld.eld.
+The following types of files can be used as input to ld.eld:

 * Object files
 * Static Libraries
 * Shared Libraries
 * Symbol definition file
 * Extern list
+* Binary files

 What the linker outputs